plengauer/opentelemetry-bash/README.md

 The API described below is for manually creating and customizing spans.
 We recommend to do this only if the automatic instrumentation is not sufficient.

 ### Spans
 Create spans with a span kind (`SERVER`, `CONSUMER`, `CLIENT`, `PRODUCER`, `INTERNAL`) and an arbitrary name.
 The returned span handle is used to end the span and to customize it (see below).
-The span handle is not a span ID, it is more similar to a file descriptor.
+The span handle is similar to a file descriptor.
 It is only valid within this process and used for subsequent calls for customization.
+It is not the actual span ID.
 ```bash
 span_handle="$(otel_span_start INTERNAL my span)"
 # ...